In This Section

 Maureen Elgersman Lee

-Maureen Elgersman Lee is a researcher for the AHA’s Remote Teaching Project, part of the NEH CARES grant-funded project, “Confronting a Pandemic: Historians and COVID-19.”
+Maureen Elgersman Lee is lead researcher for the AHA’s Remote Teaching Project, part of the NEH CARES grant-funded project, “Confronting a Pandemic: Historians and COVID-19.”
 She holds a bachelor’s degree in French from Redeemer University, a master’s degree in African and African American Studies from Clark Atlanta University, and a doctorate in Humanities, with a concentration in African American Studies, also from Clark Atlanta University.
 She has held full-time faculty appointments at Clark Atlanta University, the University of Southern Maine, Old Dominion University, and Hampton University.
 She has published various books and articles on African American community history, slavery, and the history of African-descended women in Canada and the British Caribbean.

 Suzanne Litrel is a researcher for the AHA’s Remote Teaching Project, part of the NEH CARES grant-funded project, “Confronting a Pandemic: Historians and COVID-19.”
 Suzanne earned her BA in Economics and MA in Chinese Studies from the University of Michigan.
 She holds permanent certification to teach secondary school social studies in New York, where she taught public high school for fourteen years.
 Upon her family’s relocation to Georgia, Suzanne returned to graduate school and completed a PhD in History at Georgia State University.
 She continues to research and write on the Portuguese reaction to the seventeenth-century Dutch challenge for Brazil.